gazzgman69/clientflow/replit.md

 The backend is built with Express.js and TypeScript, featuring a layered, service-oriented architecture with RESTful APIs, an abstract storage layer, and middleware for request and error handling.

 ## Multitenancy
-The system supports multitenancy with data isolation using `tenant_id` across core tables, tenant resolution via subdomains, domains, or user context, and performance indexing on `tenant_id` columns.
+The system supports multitenancy with data isolation using `tenant_id` across core tables.
+Tenant resolution is achieved via subdomains, domains, or user context, with performance indexing on `tenant_id` columns.
+A "Tenant-Per-User" architecture ensures each new user gets an isolated tenant upon signup, with automatic admin role assignment and redirection to an AI onboarding wizard.

-### Tenant-Per-User Architecture (Updated: Oct 23, 2025)
-**Signup Flow**: Each new user automatically gets their own isolated tenant with complete data separation:
--   **Tenant Creation**: Signup creates a new tenant first with a unique slug (format: sanitized username with numeric suffix if duplicate)
--   **User Assignment**: First user in tenant automatically gets 'admin' role and is assigned to the new tenant
--   **Tenant Naming**: Default tenant name is "${firstName} ${lastName}'s Business"
--   **Slug Generation**: Username is sanitized (lowercase, alphanumeric with hyphens) and uniqueness is ensured
--   **Global Uniqueness**: Username and email are checked globally across all tenants before signup
--   **Session Management**: After signup, session is automatically created with user ID and tenant ID
--   **Onboarding**: New tenants are redirected to AI onboarding wizard at /onboarding route

-**Storage Layer Enhancements**:
--   Added `createTenant()` method to both MemStorage and DrizzleStorage
--   Added `getUserByUsernameGlobal()` and `getUserByEmailGlobal()` for global uniqueness checks
--   Updated `createUser()` to accept tenantId parameter and enforce tenant assignment

 ## Data Storage
 PostgreSQL is the primary database, managed by Drizzle ORM for type-safe operations and migrations.
 Neon Database provides serverless PostgreSQL hosting.
 The schema includes tables for users, leads, clients, projects, quotes, contracts, invoices, tasks, emails, activities, and automations.

-## Email Provider Integration
-The system integrates with email providers like Gmail and Microsoft 365/Outlook, featuring secure OAuth 2.0 flows, encrypted token storage, multi-tenant support with one active provider per tenant, and an outgoing email service with fallback.
-It includes background email synchronization for contacts and automatic Google Calendar event creation for leads with conflict resolution.
-Email data is fetched from the Gmail API, stored in PostgreSQL with composite indexes, and cached by TanStack Query for fast retrieval.

 ## Authentication & Session Management
 The architecture includes session-based authentication using `connect-pg-simple` for PostgreSQL session storage, secure user management, and protected routes.

-### Signup Process
--   **No Middleware Required**: Signup endpoint (`POST /api/auth/signup`) does not use tenantResolver middleware
--   **Tenant-First Creation**: Creates tenant → creates user → establishes session → redirects to onboarding
--   **Auto-Login**: Users are automatically logged in after successful signup with session containing userId and tenantId
--   **Validation**: Zod schema validates all signup fields (username, email, password, firstName, lastName)
--   **Security**: Passwords are hashed with bcrypt before storage
+The signup process handles tenant creation, user assignment, and session management before redirecting to onboarding.

 ## AI Assistant
 The system incorporates an AI assistant using Replit AI Integrations (OpenAI) with multi-tenant safety.

-### AI Email Assistant
-Provides email summarization, smart reply drafts, action item extraction, and an AI compose assistant with context-based style learning.
-Personalization adapts to user's past email styles, with a feedback mechanism for personalization level.
-AI operations are tenant-scoped, and summaries are cached to reduce API calls.
-The service uses GPT-4o-mini.
+-   **AI Email Assistant**: Provides summarization, smart replies, action item extraction, and a compose assistant with context-based style learning.

-### Conversational CRM Assistant
-Enables natural language queries for business data across projects, leads, clients, quotes, contracts, invoices, tasks, calendar events, team members, venues, activities, and emails.
-It uses OpenAI function calling with 16 specialized database query functions to provide smart insights and formatted responses.
-The service is implemented via a floating chat button.
+-   **Conversational CRM Assistant**: Enables natural language queries for business data across various CRM modules using OpenAI function calling with specialized database query functions.

-### AI Training & Personalization System
-Allows users to train the AI assistant through:
+-   **AI Training & Personalization System**: Allows users to train the AI via a business profile questionnaire, knowledge base, and custom instructions, with all data being tenant-scoped.
--   **Business Profile Questionnaire**: Captures essential business information, target audience, services, and communication style.
--   **Knowledge Base**: Manages business-specific articles with category tagging and CRUD operations.
--   **Custom Instructions**: Defines AI behavioral guidelines.
-All training data is tenant-scoped and dynamically enhances the AI's system message for personalized responses.

-### Media Library & Conversational Chat Widget
-Provides a multi-tenant media library for organizing and displaying files (photos, videos, audio) with categories and tags.
-The AI chat widget offers:
+-   **Media Library & Conversational Chat Widget**: Provides a multi-tenant media library and an embeddable/full-page AI chat widget for conversational lead qualification, FAQ handling, and CRM integration.
--   **Deployment**: Embeddable widget or full contact page.
--   **Lead Capture**: Conversational lead qualification, FAQ handling, media sharing, and conditional booking flows for new and existing contacts.
--   **CRM Integration**: Auto-creates contacts, leads, or projects.
--   **Configuration**: Customizable welcome messages, branding, tone, and booking prompt aggressiveness.

-### Online Scheduler & AI Onboarding Wizard
-**Online Scheduler**: Allows clients to book services with configurable durations, buffer times, and questions.
-Features include:
+-   **Online Scheduler**: Allows clients to book services with configurable durations, buffer times, and questions.
+Features include named availability schedules, Google Calendar integration for conflict detection, and automated email confirmations.
--   **Availability**: Named schedules with daily/weekly/monthly patterns and exception rules.
--   **Management**: Auto-creates contacts/projects, updates project dates, integrates with Google Calendar (conflict detection), and manages booking statuses.
--   **Automation**: Customizable email confirmations and reminders.
--   **Client Experience**: Public booking pages with timezone support and existing contact detection.

-**AI Onboarding Wizard**: Guides new tenants through a comprehensive 11-step conversational setup process with skip/resume functionality:
--   **11 Setup Steps**: Business Info, Branding, Contact Details, Services, Availability, Email Tone Learning, Email/Calendar Integration, Chat Widget, Invoice Settings, Team Members, Knowledge Base
+-   **AI Onboarding Wizard**: Guides new tenants through a comprehensive 11-step conversational setup process (Business Info, Branding, Contact Details, Services, Availability, Email Tone, Email/Calendar Integration, Chat Widget, Invoice Settings, Team Members, Knowledge Base) with skip/resume functionality and seamless OAuth automation.
--   **Skip Functionality**: Users can skip any question; AI tracks skipped steps separately and allows revisiting later
--   **Smart Resume**: AI detects existing progress on restart and generates personalized resume message showing completed/skipped steps
--   **OAuth Automation**: Seamlessly triggers OAuth popup for Gmail/Outlook connection via polling mechanism
--   **Email Tone Learning**: Captures 2-3 email samples to train AI to match user's writing style
--   **Progress Tracking**: Visual 11-step progress bar with completed/current/pending indicators
--   **Data Persistence**: All conversation history and extracted data stored in database for seamless session restoration

 ## Invoice System
 Includes a comprehensive invoicing system with payment schedules, recurring invoices, and Stripe integration.
-It features full database schema, CRUD operations, and API routes for invoices, line items, payment schedules, installments, recurring settings, and transactions.
-Supports custom/equal payment plans, flexible due dates, automated recurring invoices, multi-currency, and Stripe payments.
+It supports custom/equal payment plans, flexible due dates, automated recurring invoices, multi-currency, and Stripe payments.

 # External Dependencies